Colli Euganei Doc

 clay soil, quite calcareous with a south-east exposure.

-light straw yellow with greenish highlights.
+light straw yellow with delicate green tone reflections.

 fresh scents of white fruit like apple and pear.